jkm96/edu-africa/README.md

-# 🎓 EduAfrica API
+# 🎓 EduAfrika API

-EduAfrica API is a public, open-source API that provides structured access to data on educational institutions across Africa — from universities and colleges to high schools and vocational training centers.
+EduAfrika API is a public, open-source API that provides structured access to data on educational institutions across Africa — from universities and colleges to high schools and vocational training centers.

 ## 🌍 Project Purpose

-Africa has a vast and diverse educational landscape, but reliable, standardized data is often scattered or unavailable. **EduAfrica API** addresses this by offering a centralized, developer-friendly platform for discovering and analyzing schools across the continent.
+Africa has a vast and diverse educational landscape, but reliable, standardized data is often scattered or unavailable. **EduAfrika API** addresses this by offering a centralized, developer-friendly platform for discovering and analyzing schools across the continent.

 ## 🧱 Core Features